Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Reduction rules

 \section{Reduction rules}

-Before discussing algorithms that compute the scanwidth and find its corresponding (tree) extension, it is useful to create some reduction rules.
-In \cref{subsec:blocks} we will explain that one can split the scanwidth problem over the blocks of a network. \cref{subsec:edge_contraction} will cover a rule that suppresses indegree-1 outdegree-1 vertices, while \cref{subsec:total_reduction} summarizes the complete reduction scheme and provides a nice bound on the size of a reduced instance.
+Before discussing algorithms that compute the scanwidth and find its corresponding (tree) extension, we present some reduction rules.
+In \cref{subsec:blocks} we will explain that one can split the scanwidth problem over the blocks of a network. \cref{subsec:edge_contraction} will cover a rule that suppresses indegree-1 outdegree-1 vertices, while \cref{subsec:total_reduction} summarizes the complete reduction scheme and provides a bound on the size of a reduced instance.